SamuelHarner/samuelharner.github.io/_posts/2022-06-21-avoiding-decrepities.md

 ***
 In modern society, being sedentary has to a large extent become the norm.
 While past humans often were active by necessity, modern humans need to make deliberate decisions to be active, for example by choosing to walk or cycle instead of using motorized transport.

 The healthiest and longest-lived populations identified around the world, the so-called [Blue Zones](https://en.wikipedia.org/wiki/Blue_zone), get a lot of natural movement every day from activities such as walking, gardening, or preparing food.
 Incorporating natural movement into one’s lifestyle is a good starting point for avoiding sedentarism, however for optimal longevity benefits intensity of movement is also important.
-David Sinclair, Professor of Genetics at Harvard Medical School, and his co-author Matthew LaPlante write on page 104 of their book *Lifespan*:
+David Sinclair, Professor of Genetics at Harvard Medical School, and his co-author Matthew LaPlante write in their book *Lifespan*:

 > "There is a difference between a leisurely walk and a brisk run, however.
 To engage our longevity genes fully, intensity does matter."